Distinguished VP Analyst

 B.A., Dual Major: International Business and Accounting, New York University

-M.B.A., with a concentration in Finance, New York University
+M.B.A., Finance, New York University